 In the first years of the TFSA, there were many stories about Canadians accidentally over-contributing and facing penalties from the Canada Revenue Agency (CRA).
 Most problems came from a simple misunderstanding.

 Some early owners used the TFSA like a conventional savings account, making frequent withdrawals and deposits.
-If the total of all deposits exceeded the $5,000 annual limit ($5,500 as of 2013), they had over-contributed.
+If the total of all deposits exceeded the annual limit, they had over-contributed.

 So far, the Canada Revenue Agency has been forgiving, waiving penalties if you say it was an accident and promise not to do it again, but there is no guarantee they will continue to do this in the future.